-Confidential non-medical counseling sessions are available at no cost to active-duty service members, National Guard and reserve service members (regardless of their activation status) and their family members through Military OneSource.
-Confidential non-medical counseling is also available at no cost through the Military and Family Life Counselor Program for active duty service members and their families.
-National Guard and reserve service members and their families are eligible for MFLC support 90 days before and 180 days after a period of active duty of at least 180 days.
-Department of Defense civilian personnel designated as Civilian Expeditionary Workforce members and their families are also eligible for Military OneSource and MFLC counseling.
+Confidential non-medical counseling sessions are available at no cost to active-duty service members, National Guard and reserve service members (regardless of their activation status) and their family members through Military OneSource and the Military and Family Life Counselor Program.
+Department of Defense civilian personnel designated as civilian expeditionary workforce members and their families are eligible for Military OneSource and MFLC counseling.

 Can a family member receive counseling without the service member's knowledge?

 Yes, a family member can receive counseling without the service member's knowledge.
 Because the counseling sessions are authorized per person, a family member's counseling will not affect the number of sessions available to the service member.

 How can service members and family members access confidential non-medical counseling?